In all its historical glory…

 I imagine that the preliminary tasting is harder, since by the time we got to them in the finals, the weird stuff had been weeded out.
 Having said that, I had trouble assessing a score of “3” to many of the sake, since everything there had already cleared the preliminaries!

 Almost all of the sake submitted were made using some added alcohol, i.e. are not junmai types.
-This chokko_smallmakes sense since the added alcohol helps bring out flavor and aroma (the sake are also watered down again, so are not, in the end, fortified).
+This makes sense since the added alcohol helps bring out flavor and aroma (the sake are also watered down again, so are not, in the end, fortified).
 Nevertheless, there were 121 junmai sake in there, up seven from last year.

 Interestingly, I heard one industry expert vociferously complain about the junmai submissions.
 He feels that some brewers just unthinkingly threw a junmai type in there, not expecting it to win, but rather to express their commitment to fanatical junmai-ism, so to speak, or rather against the practice of adding alcohol.